canonical-web-and-design/tutorials.ubuntu.com/tutorials/snap/advanced-snap-usage.md

 positive
 : **Lost or starting from here?**
-You just need to type in a terminal “snap install chuck-norris-webserver” as this is the snap we will need.
+You just need to type in a terminal “`snap install chuck-norris-webserver`” as this is the snap we will need.

 All snaps downloaded in the stable channel are **confined**.
 There is a mode, called **“devmode”** which sets the snap basically unconfined, meaning having all access to our system.
 Those should only be installed when you fully trust the developers, and throw away a great part of snaps security model (trustability in applications, which can’t touch or destroy parts they don’t have access to), but it can be convenient, at least for developers.